bahrus/trans-render/README.md

 The transform can be provided in the function "init".
 If the transform is not present in the call, then it looks for a script tag with attribute "transform" where it expects the instructions.

+Providing the transform inside the init function signature has the advantage that one could benefit from TypeScript typing of Custom and Native DOM elements.
+On the other hand, specifing the transform inside the template tag keeps the binding closer to the markup, which many developers find convenient.
+In fact, this library, is already going against the grain by separating the binding from the markup.
+One could argue that this is less declarative than static moustache style templating.
+However, compared to  tagged template literals / JSX, it is unclear to me whether the syntax described here is more or less "declarative."
+In my view, none of them are.
+So there.

 One distinct advantage of separating the binding like this, is that one can insert console.log's and/or breakpoints, in order to walk through the binding process.